 When it comes to the surgeon performing your abdominoplasty, you have a choice.
 Before you decide, do some research.
 Make sure your surgeon is board-certified.
 Ask about their style and approach.
 Check out the facility they operate out of and ensure that it meets your expectations.
 Choose a surgeon with experience for the best results.

-If you’re ready to achieve a taut, sculpted look, schedule a tummy tuck consultation today.
+If you’re ready to achieve a taut, sculpted look, schedule a free tummy tuck consultation today.